 - Get allergy shots or take allergy medication to build up a tolerance to pet dander that causes allergic reactions.

 - Some pet’s like the Cavalier King Charles Spaniel snore very loudly.
 A study by the Mayo Clinic Sleep Disorders Center reports that about half of surveyed patients had a dog or cat, and half of those pet owners said their pets disturbed their sleep in some way nightly which led to sleeping disorders like insomnia.

 - If you are not getting enough shut eye, you might consider earplugs or letting your dear pet stay in another room.

 - It’s important to maintain cleanliness of your pet if you choose to allow them to sleep in your bed.
 Some pets who also stay outdoors may bring in bugs, fleas, ticks, and even bed bugs.
 These bugs can hitch a ride on your pet which may not only bring them into your house, but onto your bed.
+Check out some of our picks for the best flea medicine for dogs.
 Find flea prevention solutions here: https://amzn.to/2Iwd8ew

 - Inspect your bed for foreign bugs and signs of bugs.
 If you find any traces of bugs or bug droppings, it’s time to change the sheets.